aditya-goyal1694/CustomSTL/README.md

 - Extend the functionality to support more complex algorithms.
 - Add parallel processing for certain operations.
 - Optimize the current methods for better performance.
-- Implement topoSort for DAGs
+- Implement topoSort for DAGs.
-- Implement Sorting for Circular Linked Lists.
+- Implement sorting for Circular Linked Lists.

 ---

 ## References
 - cplusplus.com: For STL documentation.
 - geeksforgeeks.com: For some methods understanding and implementation.
 - chat.openai.com: For debugging purposes.
 - google.com: For random queries.